 For those who don’t know, Apple pencil is the apple’s first official innovation for drawing, handwriting and other precision inputs that are beyond finger touches and gestures.

 This new innovation has redefined the whole definition of taking notes because writing with an Apple pencil on an iPad is almost as easy as writing on actual paper.
-This is why it is a huge factor for anyone when it’s a matter about note-taking.
+This is why it is a huge factor for anyone when it’s a matter of note-taking.

 However, the main purpose of this article is to introduce you people to some cool and efficient iOS applications you can use for taking notes.
 So, let’s get started!